Is a Correction Looming Ahead for Tilray Inc. (TLRY)

 Opinions of the stock are interesting as 2 analysts out of 17 who provided ratings for Tilray Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 13 rated it as “hold,” and 2 as “sell.”

-The average price from analysts is $9.06, which is -$0.7 below the current price.
+The average price from analysts is $9.06, which is $0.45 above the current price.
 TLRY currently public float of 66.51M and currently shorts hold a 44.15% ratio of that float.
-Today, the average trading volume of TLRY was 15.60M shares.
+Today, the average trading volume of TLRY was 16.54M shares.

 TLRY’s Market Performance

-TLRY stocks went up by 21.42% for the week, with a monthly jump of 37.01% and a quarterly performance of 49.67%, while its annual performance rate touched -51.65%.
-The volatility ratio for the week stands at 13.41% while the volatility levels for the past 30 days are set at 13.42% for Tilray Inc..
-The simple moving average for the period of the last 20 days is 15.58% for TLRY stocks with a simple moving average of 20.49% for the last 200 days.
+TLRY stocks went down by -8.33% for the week, with a monthly drop of -21.58% and a quarterly performance of 40.67%, while its annual performance rate touched -57.30%.
+The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 10.62% for Tilray Inc..
+The simple moving average for the period of the last 20 days is 0.53% for TLRY stocks with a simple moving average of 7.96% for the last 200 days.

 Analysts’ Opinion of TLRY